-To prevent these impacts from occurring, Caltrans proposes to perform the geotechnical drilling by operating all drilling equipment from the bridge deck, rather than from within the streambed or river banks.
-This will avoid the need to access the site through wetlands and the need to remove or impact any wetland vegetation.
-To ensure that this proposed construction methodology is implemented as proposed, the Commission attaches Special Condition No. 4(a) which requires that all project equipment be staged and operated from the bridge deck.
+To prevent these impacts from occurring, Caltrans proposes to perform the geotechnical drilling by operating all drilling equipment from the gravel bar of the stream bed after peak flows recede, and to access the site from existing private roadways.
+This will avoid the need to access the site through wetlands and the need to remove or impact wetland vegetation; as stated previously, only minor trimming of riparian vegetation - primarily Himalayan blackberry - would occur.
+In addition, all equipment will be either rubber tracked, or equipped with rubber tires, to limit compaction